Sketch, 2018. Flickr/Whinger. Some rights reserved.

 Will change what it is to be considered well or unwell.

-There's little apparent concern among
+There's little apparent concern among the startup-funder axis

 That all this listening might silence voices.

 Their enthusiasm is not haunted by the story of the Samaritans Radar

 When an organisation which should have known better got carried away by enthusiasm for tech surveillance.

 This was a Twitter app developed in 2014 by the Samaritans,

 The UK organisation which runs a 24 hour helpline for anyone feeling suicidal.